-US remembers MLK's death 50 years on
+Bells toll in US for Martin Luther King

 - The paired legacy of King and Kennedy

+Also on Wednesday evening, in Dr King's hometown of Atlanta, a wreath was laid at his crypt.

+A wreath-laying ceremony was also held in Chicago, a city that was rocked by riots following Dr King's assassination in 1968.

-Hundreds of people were expected to convene in Washington, DC for a silent prayer walk on Wednesday from the MLK Memorial, which was erected in 2011, to the National Mall.
+Hundreds of people convened in Washington, DC for a silent prayer walk on Wednesday from the MLK Memorial, which was erected in 2011, to the National Mall.

+In a video message, former President Barack Obama said "as long as we're still trying, Dr King's soul is still rejoicing".

+President Donald Trump tweeted a video clip of himself praising Dr King on his birthday in January.

+Carrying on King's work has been the theme of the day with the central question, where do we go from here?

+Many believe King showed them the way so many years ago, and 50 years later those teachings remain relevant.

-On Tuesday night at Memphis' Mason Temple Church of God in Christ, where he a speech the night before he was killed, Dr King's daughter the Reverend Bernice King spoke about the difficulty of publicly grieving her father.
+On Tuesday night at Memphis' Mason Temple Church of God in Christ, where he gave a speech the night before he was killed, Dr King's daughter the Reverend Bernice King spoke about the difficulty of publicly grieving her father.

 "You are looking at two children who lost their father," Rev King said, after her brother Martin Luther King III joined her in the pulpit.